How to Improve Cash on Hand with a Cash-Flow Analysis

 By: Dan DeBoest, Regional Bank President, Sioux City

-Cash flow is one of the most important measurements for a business — arguably even more important than profits.
-Cash flow is the net amount of cash and cash-equivalents flowing into and out of a business.
-It accounts for everything a business pays out, like payroll, suppliers, loan payments and utilities, as well as for everything that comes in from sales, accounts receivable and loan advancements.
+It’s important to understand cash flow because it’s one of the key measurements for your business — arguably even more important than profits.
+Cash flow is the net amount of cash and cash-equivalents flowing into and out of your business.
+It accounts for everything your business pays out, like payroll, suppliers, loan payments and utilities, as well as everything that comes in from sales, accounts receivable and loan advancements.
+Cash flow is different from cash on hand.
+Cash on hand is the total amount of cash your business has readily available to operate.

 Another example is if a business sells a product to a customer, which may be another business, but gives them a term of 90 days to pay the invoice.
 The sale will help the company’s profitability, but they will need cash flow from previous sales or other sources to pay for operational expenses until the invoice is paid.

-A cash-flow statement presents a business owner with all of their cash inflows, minus their outflows to tell them how much cash on hand they have to operate their business.
-There are three main components of a cash-flow statement.
+What is a cash-flow statement?
+A cash-flow statement is a powerful tool that presents you with all of your cash inflows, minus outflows, to tell you how much cash on hand you have to operate the business.
+There are three main components:

-1. Operating activities: This includes all aspects of day-to-day operations, including your inflows from sales and receivables, as well as your outflows for payments to suppliers, utilities, etc.
+1. Operating activities: This includes day-to-day operations like inflows from sales and receivables and outflows for payments to suppliers and utilities.

-3. Financing activities: This shows any financing that brought cash into the business.
-This could include a line of credit that was opened to bridge the gap while waiting for a customer to pay on an invoice.
-This could also include a loan for purchasing a new office building.
-This would show an inflow for the loan amount, and then an outflow for the purchase.
+3. Financing activities: This shows any financing that brought cash into your business.
+It could include a line of credit that was opened to bridge the gap while waiting for a customer to pay on an invoice.
+Or it could include a loan for purchasing a new office building.

-It’s recommended that business owners do a cash-flow analysis at the same time each month to avoid any inconsistencies between inflows and outflows.
+It’s recommended that you complete a cash-flow analysis at the same time each month to avoid any inconsistencies between inflows and outflows.
 If you see that you have less cash on hand than you thought you would, you can see where your money is going and decide if you need to cut costs or adjust your pricing to increase your margin.

 Getting Started with a Cash-Flow Analysis

-The business owner, all senior level managers, the manager of accounting and finance, the sales manager and any other managers that control cash items should be involved in a cash-flow statement analysis to discuss prices, payment terms, upcoming sales, etc. to make sure your cash flow is adequate.
+All senior-level managers, the manager of accounting and finance, the sales manager and any other managers who control cash items should be involved in a cash-flow statement analysis to discuss prices, payment terms, upcoming sales, etc., to make sure your cash flow is adequate.

 Need help taking the next step?